Socialist realism: Debate within Soviet art

 There were two main groups debating the fate of Soviet art: futurists and traditionalists.
 Russian Futurists, many of whom had been creating abstract or leftist art before the Bolsheviks, believed communism required a complete rupture from the past and, therefore, so did Soviet art.
 Traditionalists believed in the importance of realistic representations of everyday life.
 Under Lenin's rule and the New Economic Policy, there was a certain amount of private commercial enterprise, allowing both the futurists and the traditionalists to produce their art for individuals with capital.
 By 1928, the Soviet government had enough strength and authority to end private enterprises, thus ending support for fringe groups such as the futurists.
 At this point, although the term "socialist realism" was not being used, its defining characteristics became the norm.

 According to the Great Russian Encyclopedia, the term was first used in press by chairman of the organizing committee of the Union of Soviet Writers, Ivan Gronsky in Literaturnaya Gazeta on May 23, 1932.
-The term was approved upon in meetings that included politicians of the highest level, including Joseph Stalin.
+The term was approved in meetings that included politicians of the highest level, including Joseph Stalin.
 Maxim Gorky, a proponent of literary socialist realism, published a famous article titled "Socialist Realism" in 1933.
 During the Congress of 1934, four guidelines were laid out for socialist realism.
 The work must be: